With a little bit of preparation and a few tips, we hope your answer will be yes.

 As you may or may not know, Utah receives over 500" of snow annually, so it's no surprise that winter driving can be a challenge.
 Fortunately, for all of us skiers and riders, the Utah Department of Transportation (UDOT) is one of the most dedicated and experienced operations in the country.
 In an effort to elevate our drive-time experience, UDOT has invested in a few new assets like real-time updates, the sticker program, and stronger monitoring of traction control (snow tires & chains).

-Utah has an excellent public transit system, and for the 2019-20 season, UTA (Utah Transit Authority) has invested in sending more buses during the peak times.
+Utah has an excellent public transit system.
 Learn everything you need to know about Utah's ski buses with this comprehensive guide.

 - Download the UTA GoRide mobile app to prepurchase your fare, then just show the driver or fare inspector.

 Be sure to carpool with those in your household this year to keep additional cars off the roads.